MythicAgents/hermes/README.md

   <img alt="Hermes Logo" src="agent_icons/hermes.svg" height="30%" width="30%">
 </p>

 Hermes is a macOS agent written in Swift 5 designed for red team operations.

+## Installation
 Hermes currently supports Mythic 2.3.

-## Installation
-Hermes requires the Darling kernel module to perform cross-compilation on the Mythic server.
-Install it from here https://github.com/darlinghq/darling/releases/download/v0.1.20210224/darling-dkms_0.1.20210224.testing_amd64.deb.
+Hermes requires the [Darling kernel module](https://github.com/darlinghq/darling/releases/download/v0.1.20210224/darling-dkms_0.1.20210224.testing_amd64.deb) to perform cross-compilation on the Mythic server.

 It is tested for Ubuntu 20.10.
 After installing the Darling kernel module, as root, run `modprobe darling-mach` before starting the Hermes container

 To install Hermes, you'll need Mythic installed on a remote computer.
 You can find installation instructions for Mythic at the [Mythic project page](https://github.com/its-a-feature/Mythic/).